A bound on the joint spectral radius using the diagonals: Related results and some discussions

-However, proving Theorem \ref{thm:formula} for a set of matrices is not harder than proving for a single matrix.
+Although the formula \eqref{eq:the-formula} of Theorem \ref{thm:formula} (for a set of matrices) can be reduced to \eqref{eq:single-matrix}, which is \eqref{eq:the-formula} for a single matrix, proving Theorem \ref{thm:formula} for a set of matrices is not harder than proving for a single matrix.
 Therefore, we provide the full proof without relying on the joint spectral radius theorem.

-On the other hand, suppose we have Theorem \ref{thm:formula} in the first place.
-We have actually provided a simple proof for the joint spectral radius theorem for finite sets of nonnegative matrices, also by \eqref{eq:joint-generalized}, since the very last expression is equal to $\rho(\Sigma)$ then. \begin{corollary} The joint spectral radius theorem holds for finite sets nonnegative matrices. \end{corollary}
+On the other hand, suppose we have the formula \eqref{eq:the-formula} of Theorem \ref{thm:formula} in the first place.
+This leads to a simple proof for the joint spectral radius theorem for finite sets of nonnegative matrices, since it follows from \eqref{eq:joint-generalized} and \eqref{eq:the-formula} that